Formal semantics (natural language): Intensionality, modality, and propositional attitudes

 Semanticists often distinguish two aspects of meaning: extension and intension.
 (Note: This distinction is also discussed under the terms reference and sense as well as denotation and connotation.)
 Extension is the entity or group of entities to which an expression refers, while intension is the inherent concept or underlying idea it conveys.
 For example, the expressions "the morning star" and "the evening star" have the same extension, as both refer to the planet Venus.
 However, their meanings differ on the level of intension since they present the planet in different ways by evoking distinct concepts.

 Extensionality and intensionality (Note: Intensionality is different from intentionality but the two concepts are related since expressions describing intentionality, like propositional attitude reports, are typically intensional.) are characteristics of sentences.
 A sentence is extensional if expressions with the same extension can be substituted without changing the sentence's truth value.
 For example, the sentence "the morning star is a planet" remains true if the expression "the morning star" is replaced with the expression "the evening star".
 Intensional sentences, by contrast, are not only sensitive to extensions but also to intensions, meaning that extensionally equivalent expressions cannot be freely replaced.
-For instance, the sentence "Ann knows that the morning star is the morning star" is intensional since it can be true while the extensionally equivalent sentence "Ann knows that the evening star is the morning star" is false.
+For instance, Ann may not be aware that the morning star is identical to the evening star.
+In this case, the sentence "Ann knows that the morning star is the morning star" is true while the sentence "Ann knows that the morning star is the evening star" is false, indicating that the sentences are intensional.